The first time I stepped foot (wearing golf shoes) on the Sky Mountain Golf Course, it was a mix of really poor planning and incredible good luck.

 We followed the directions to the Sky Mountain Golf Course and parked our car in the parking lot.
 We had no idea what kind of course we’d be playing, and there was this odd pedestrian tunnel we had to take to get to the pro shop.
 As we left the tunnel into the bright daylight, the view was absolutely spectacular.
 There was the green, green, green of the fairways set against a backdrop of desert and red rocks.
 I think I fell in love Sky Mountain right there and then.

 The Head Pro at that time was Curtis Peterson.
-He was the most “welcoming” golf pro I had ever met until then.
+He was the most “welcoming” golf pro I had ever met.
 His first words, as we walked in the door were, “Hi, how are you?
-How is your day going?” and they were so sincere they set the tone for the entire club.
+How is your day going?” and the whole staff were so sincere they set the tone for the entire club.

 I remember being on the practice green one day, and Curtis came on the intercom: